Rural Housing Service, USDA.

 (iii) If a member or subsidiary of another organization, the organization's name, address, and nature of business.

-(12) A preliminary market survey or market study to identify the supply and demand for farm labor housing in the market area.
+(13) A preliminary market survey or market study to identify the supply and demand for farm labor housing in the market area.
 The market area must be clearly identified and may include only the area from which tenants can reasonably be drawn for the proposed project.
-Documentation must be provided to justify a need within the intended market area for the housing of “domestic farm laborers,” as defined in 7 CFR 3560.11.
-The documentation must take into account disabled and retired farm workers.
+Documentation must be provided to justify a need within the intended market area for the housing of domestic farm laborers.
+The documentation must consider disabled and retired farm workers.
 The preliminary survey should address or include the following items:

 (i) The annual income level of farmworker families in the area and the probable income of the farm workers who will likely occupy the proposed housing;